gohugoio/hugo/docs/content/en/commands/hugo_gen_chromastyles.md

 ### Synopsis

 Generate CSS stylesheet for the Chroma code highlighter for a given style.
-This stylesheet is needed if pygmentsUseClasses is enabled in config.
+This stylesheet is needed if markup.highlight.noClasses is disabled in config.

-See https://help.farbox.com/pygments.html for preview of available styles
+See https://xyproto.github.io/splash/docs/all.html for a preview of the available styles

 ```
 hugo gen chromastyles [flags]